-Three things make it hard: (1) the sheer volume of interconnected logic; (2) the limitations of us humans when working with logic — we’re better at frisbee; and (3) the brittleness of logic.
+Three things make it hard: (1) the sheer volume of interconnected logic; (2) the limitations of us humans when working with logic — we’re better at frisbee; and (3) the brittleness of logical landscapes.

 To start with the latter, logic, for all its strong points, has one major Achilles’ heel: it is brittle.
 Logic is extremely sensitive to correct inputs.
 Where we humans can work very well with estimates and approximations, logical machinery can’t.
 One wrong bit and the whole thing may not work or can even come crashing down.
 A little broken often means completely broken.
 Or, if we move over to a security example: one small vulnerability and the criminal is `in’.

 The complexity of dependencies between all those brittle parts is more than we humans can handle.
 And to top it off, although we are the best logicians of all species on earth, we humans are actually pretty bad at logic.
 We create that logic, but we cannot foresee every combination and we make errors.
 Lots of them.

 And no, digital computers are not going to help us out on this one.
 Digital computers are in the ultimate end rule-based machines, even when the rules are hidden from view.
 Very short, the problem is that there are no rules to decide which rules to use.
 And while we can do some things to help us out here (e.g. statistics), the solutions are inefficient (e.g. look at the large energy cost of machine learning in particular) and remain brittle.